shaharyarrahmad/shops/packages/vendure-vue-components/docs/1-vendure-vue-components.md

 // TODO 1 example of a component + link to all component docs

-# Additional GraphQL fields
+# Extending the defaults

-// TODO how to fetch additional GraphQL fields
+// TODO how to fetch additional GraphQL fields, wrap the vendureclient